AnasAGc/data-structures-and-algorithms/python/code_challenges/stack_and_queue/README.md

 ### A Queue is a linear structure which follows a particular order in which the operations are performed.
 The order is First In First Out (FIFO).

 ## Challenge
-+ Create a class called Stack, a class called Queue, and a class called Node
++ Create a class called Stack,a class called Queue, and a class called Node

 + Node class has properties for the value stored in the Node, and a pointer to the next node.